 This is bear country, so be bear aware, and a natural habitat for alligators and cottonmouth snakes, although those are largely confined to the river below Kelly Park.

-Otherwise, the wildlife in the park and campground is fairly tame, lots of wild turkeys, a few river otters and white-tailed deer, and birds.
+Otherwise, the wildlife in the park and campground is fairly tame, lots of wild turkeys, a few river otters, white-tailed deer and birds.
 We saw woodpeckers, egrets and various water fowl on our most recent visit.

 Next to the park is recently acquired Camp Joy, a former church camp with lodges and meeting rooms where groups can reserve dormitory-style bunk rooms.
-With a signed release and $3, you can also launch your kayak here.
+With a signed release and $3, you can also launch your kayak at Camp Joy.

-With seven miles of hiking trails, a fabulous playground, picnic shelters and, of course, swimming, this park is particularly popular with locals, especially in summer when the kids are out of school and in desperate need of relief from their phones, tablets and other gadgets.
+With seven miles of hiking trails, a fabulous playground, picnic shelters and, of course, swimming, Kelly Park is popular with locals, especially in summer when the kids are out of school and in desperate need of relief from their phones, tablets and other gadgets.

-We visited the park in winter, and my wife commented that the playground, with its tube slides, swings and jungle gym, is one of the nicest she’s ever seen.
+We visited Kelly Park in winter, and my wife commented that the playground, with its tube slides, swings and jungle gym, is one of the nicest she’s ever seen.

 During summer, you can hardly get into Kelly Park.
 With a limit of 280 vehicles, it fills up fast.
 The line at the gate starts before the park opens at 8 a.m.
 Fair warning, the park is sometimes full by 9 a.m.
 An additional 50 vehicles are admitted after 1 p.m.